sorokinmedia/crud/README.md

 Sometimes you need to change fields array dynamically depending on the usability logic.

-To impliment it, use  createFormOptions and provides modified fields array by the 'fields' key:
+To impliment it, use  createFormOptions and provide modified fields array by the 'fields' key:
 ```
 createFormOptions={{
     fields: modifiedCreateFormFileds,